rajh-phuyal/42fract_ol/README.md

 - `esc` to exit

 ### Note:
-Mlx for mac is not great!
+MLX for mac is not great!